sbg/Mitty/Readme.md

 Mitty is a data simulator meant to help debug aligners and variant callers.

-It requires Python 3.4 or later It is released under the [Apache](LICENSE.txt) license.
+It requires Python 3.4 or later.
+It is released under the [Apache](LICENSE.txt) license.

 ![Genome simulation](docs/images/genome-simulation.png?raw=true)